opencord/cord/docs/build_images.md

 If you do need to rebuild images, there is a `make clean-images` target that will force imagebuilder to be run again and images to be moved into place.

+## Adding a new Docker image to CORD

+There are several cases where an Image would need to be added to CORD.

+### Adding an image developed outside of CORD

+There are cases where a 3rd party image developed outside of CORD may be needed.
+This is the case with ONOS, Redis, and a few other pieces of software that are already containerized, and we deploy as-is (or with minor modifications).

+To do this, add the full name of the image, including a version tag, to the `pull_only_images` list in the `docker_images.yml` file, and to `docker_image_whitelist` list in the `scenarios/<scenario name>/config.yml` file.

+These images will be retagged with a `candidate` tag after being pulled.

+### Adding a synchronizer image

+Adding a synchronizer image is usually as simple as adding it to the `buildable_images` list in the [docker_images.yml](https://github.com/opencord/cord/blob/{{ book.branch }}/docker_images.yml) file.
+The name of the synchronizer container is added to the `docker_images_whitelist` dynamically, based on whether it is in the `xos_services` list of the profile, so it doesn't need to be added manually to `docker_images_whitelist`.

+If you are adding a new service that is not in the repo manifest yet, you may have to add your service's directory to the `.repo/manifest.xml` file and then list it in `build/docker_images.yml`, so it can build the synchronizer image locally.

+### Adding other CORD images

+If you want imagebuilder to build an image from a Dockerfile somewhere in the CORD source tree, you need to add it to the `buildable_images` list in the `docker_images.yml` file (see that file for the specific format), then making sure the image name is listed in the `docker_image_whitelist` list in the `scenarios/<scenario name>/config.yml` file.

+Note that you don't need to add external parent images to the `pull_only_images` in this manner - those are determined by the `FROM` line in `Dockerfile`

 ## Debugging imagebuilder

 If you get a different error or  think that imagebuilder isn't working